IpshitaSingh/AVEO/README.md

 * [YouTube v3 Data API](https://developers.google.com/youtube/v3)

 ## :diamond_shape_with_a_dot_inside: Accessing YouTube API
+### Why?
+The YouTube Data API uses a quota to ensure that developers use the service as intended and do not create applications that unfairly reduce service quality or limit access for others.
+After the quota has been exceeded, the API stops working.
+Therefore, it is required for anyone who wants to use this project to get their own API key.
+## How?
 - Log in or create an account on https://developers.google.com/.
 - Go to this link https://console.developers.google.com/project and click on the blue CREATE PROJECT.
 - Fill in the name you want to assign to your project.